rsyrahul/quiz-master/README.md

 ## 💻 Getting Started

-1. Clone the repository
+1. Open the project folder
-2. Open the project folder
+2. Open index.html in your browser
-3. Run the application in your browser
+3. Start playing the quiz 🎯

 ## 👨‍💻 Author